Vacuum Cleaner Not Turning On? 10 Causes With Easy Fixes

 Do you have any fuses in your vacuum?
 These are other things you need to look into.
 If there are fuses, conduct a visual inspection and use your multimeter to determine whether the fused connection has been broken.
 If the problem is with the fuse, they are inexpensive and relatively easy to replace.

 If you have the necessary expertise, you may also want to inspect the motor and replace any broken parts visually.

 Besides, if the problem is with the motor, it is often easier and less expensive to buy a new vacuum cleaner than to try to fix it or take it to a professional.

 Check your owner’s manual as well.
 Some modern vacuums have a safety shutdown that disables the motor if it becomes too hot.
 That could be the problem if you haven’t used your vacuum cleaner in a long time.

 Consult a Professional

-If you’ve observed that your vacuum isn’t picking up as thoroughly as it used to, the shop can replace parts for less than $10, depending on what’s causing the problem and the store’s pricing.
+That being said, if you’ve observed that your vacuum isn’t picking up as thoroughly as it used to, a repair shop can replace parts for less than $10, depending on what’s causing the problem and the store’s pricing.

 Depending on how old your vacuum cleaner is, hiring someone to repair your vacuum cleaner for you and your family may be the best option.